-Assistantship personnel who are scheduled to work on a day that is listed on the academic calendar as a holiday or a University closure are excused from working that day and do not need to make up the hours later.
+Assistantship personnel who are scheduled to work on a day listed on the academic calendar as a holiday or a University closure are excused from working that day and do not need to make up the hours later.
 Normally, assistants are not expected to work on a holiday or during the weeks of Spring Break and Thanksgiving Break unless it is written into their job description as an expectation.
-In this case, the assistant shall be compensated with equal time off or lump sum payment, as determined by unit policy or decision of supervisor.
+In this case, the assistant shall be compensated with equal time off or a lump sum payment, as determined by unit policy or decision of supervisor.

-While it is understood that individual departmental needs may demand additional student hours at certain times in a semester, care should be taken to ensure that the increased hours during those periods do not impede the student’s academic progress.
+While it is understood that individual departmental needs may demand additional student hours at certain times in a semester, care should be taken to ensure the increased hours during those periods do not impede the student’s academic progress.
 The number of hours during any one week should not exceed 20-25% more than the usual amount (a total of 24 hours for a full GA; 16 hours for a 2/3 GA).
 The overage should be documented and accounted for in a reduction of hours in other weeks.

-In all cases, graduate assistants should know the average number of hours that their assistantship duties require and should be encouraged to meet with their supervisor to discuss their assignment and the balance of hours between academic and assistantship duties.
+In all cases, graduate assistants should know the average number of hours their assistantship duties require and should be encouraged to meet with their supervisor to discuss their assignment and the balance of hours between academic and assistantship duties.
 Clarification on these guidelines may be provided by the School of Graduate Studies.

 The Graduate School strongly values professional development and research as important components of graduate study.
 As such, the Graduate Student Research and Professional Development Fund is designed to support student research projects and presentations, scholarly activities, and professional development opportunities.

 A minimum of $12,000 (up to $500 per recipient) will be available each academic year to degree-seeking graduate students.
 To be eligible for the award, students must be currently enrolled in a degree program, have at least a 3.0 graduate GPA, and have completed at least six semester hours of WIU graduate coursework.

 Applications and full guidelines are available at wiu.edu/graduate_studies/current_students/index.php.